gmlewis/bible-codes/TheLittleBook.md

 I am coming to destroy Satan’s kingdom, for he is no king.
 I am a merciful Lord and a merciful King.
 I am the fullness of the Godhead bodily.
-I am coming with a multitude of kings and priests, and they will rule from my throne, and they will rule in righteousness.
+I am coming with a multitude of kings and priests, and they will rule from my throne, and they will rule in righteousness.
 I am calling you; only ignore not my call!

 46